-6. Be sure to have a call-to-action that is clear, upbeat, and easy to follow.
+6. Be sure to have a clear, upbeat call-to-action to and easy to follow.

-Nothing happens in life or in the world of cause marketing until someone takes action.
-Since the goal is to engage donors and consumers to take action by giving time or money to your good cause, it is important to know how to craft the perfect call-to-action statement.
+Nothing happens in life or causes marketing until someone takes action.
+Since the goal is to engage donors and consumers to take action by giving time or money to your good cause, it is essential to know how to craft the perfect call-to-action statement.

 MobileCause suggests using psychological tools when creating the ideal call-to-action.
-Appealing to a donor’s desire to look good to others is always a smart tactic to utilize.
+Appealing to a donor’s desire to look good to others is always a clever tactic.
 This recognition is referred to as social currency.
-It pays to broadcast donor levels and to formally acknowledge people who give more.
+It pays to broadcast donor levels and to acknowledge people who give more formally.

-You must touch people emotionally if you want to inspire them to take action.
-People will pay attention if you can tap into the strong feelings of excitement, disgust, amusement, or humor.
-You have to clearly instruct them on the exact steps they need to take next to donate.
-Remember, if you make it difficult to give, donations will suffer.
+It would be best to touch people emotionally to inspire them to act.
+People will pay attention if you tap into the intense feelings of excitement, disgust, amusement, or humor.
+You have to instruct them on the exact steps; they need to donate.
+Remember, if you make it challenging to give, donations will suffer.

 How to Find a Partner for Your Cause Marketing Program

-Identifying a compatible partner for your cause marketing campaign is sure to make the experience more enjoyable and successful.
-The question becomes one of determining how to evaluate potential partners and knowing where to start in your search for this ideal match.
+Identifying a compatible partner for your cause marketing campaign will make the experience more enjoyable and successful.
+Therefore, the question becomes determining how to evaluate potential partners and knowing where to start in your search for this ideal match.
 One obvious suggestion is to seek out partners with a similar mission.

-For example, if your business sells “green” gardening and farm supplies, then partnering with a nonprofit company that promotes sustainable farming practices for a cause marketing campaign is likely to produce the type of synergy that generates excellent fundraising results.
-Organizations with common goals and purposes can leverage like-minded customer and donor bases that are predisposed to get involved.
+For example, if your business sells “green” gardening and farm supplies, partnering with a nonprofit company that promotes sustainable farming practices for a cause marketing campaign will likely produce the type of synergy that generates excellent fundraising results.
+Organizations with common goals and purposes can leverage like-minded customer and donor bases predisposed to get involved.

-Before selecting a partner, it is a good idea to take a peek at their mission statement.
+Before selecting a partner, it is a good idea to peek at their mission statement.
 This document of purpose should tell you whether your philosophies will mesh.

-Much like any partnership, it is important that you put things in writing.
-There are legal requirements that must be considered before moving forward with your campaign.
+Much like any partnership, you must put things in writing.
+Legal requirements must be considered before moving forward with your campaign.
 Nonprofit organizations are protected against predatory contracts by strict state regulations.
-It makes sense to get an attorney involved when it is time to draft a contract.
+Therefore, it makes sense to get an attorney involved when it is time to draft an agreement.

-Due to the legal responsibilities linked to any legal partnership formed to raise funds for a charity, it is important to recognize your exposure based on the partner you select.
-Trust is key for peace of mind.
+Due to the legal responsibilities linked to any legal partnership formed to raise funds for a charity, it is essential to recognize your exposure based on the partner you select.
+Again, trust is vital to peace of mind.

-Remember, the contract must describe how the donations collected will benefit the cause.
-In some states, co-venture contracts must be submitted to state charity officials for review.
-Typically, any required paperwork must be filed within a specified time period prior to the launch of the campaign.
+Remember, the contract must describe how donations will benefit the cause.
+Coventure contracts must be submitted to state charity officials in some states for review.
+Typically, any required paperwork must be filed within a specified period before the campaign launch.

 Cause Marketing Examples

 The data is irrefutable.
-Consumers want to buy from companies that are making a difference in the world and give back to societal causes.
+Consumers want to buy from companies making a difference in the world and give back to societal causes.
 Successful cause marketing campaigns are memorable and raise substantial funds for a deserving charity while expanding both the nonprofit organization’s and for-profit company’s reach.
-Tapping into a donor’s pocketbook or checkbook is all about accessing them emotionally.
-Cause marketing is a win-win proposition when orchestrated properly.
+Tapping into a donor’s pocketbook or checkbook is about emotionally accessing them.
+Cause marketing is a win-win proposition when appropriately orchestrated.

 Maker’s Mark “Give Cozy, #GetCozy” Truck Tour